rsowell/cs-457-agile-iterations/docs/2-Iter-0--Credentials-Management--CI--and-Issue-Tracking-6b75.md

 ## Add GitHub, Google, and Geocodio API keys

-Now you need to update the `credentials.yml.enc` using `EDITOR=vim bundle exec rails credentials:edit` because the app includes "login with your Google account" and "login with GitHub", both of which require API keys, and also uses the Google Civic Information API, which requires a different API key.
+Now you need to update the `credentials.yml.enc` using `EDITOR='code --wait' bundle exec rails credentials:edit` because the app includes "login with your Google account" and "login with GitHub", both of which require API keys, and also uses the Google Civic Information API, which requires a different API key.
 (Again, only one person on the team should do this step, then they should check in the credentials file for everyone else to update from.)

 1. Go to [console.developers.google.com](https://console.developers.google.com), create a new project, click on `Credentials`, then add new `OAuth 2.0 Client IDs` for a web application.
 Copy the `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` and add them to your `credentials.yml.enc`.
 Make sure to set your callback/redirect url on the Google Developer Console using your Heroku link, e.g. `https://your-heroku-1234.herokuapp.com/auth/google_oauth2/callback`.